seanstory/logstash-input-confluence-cloud/README.md

-# Logstash Plugin
+# Confluence Cloud Logstash Input Plugin

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.
+It is fully free and fully open code.
+The license is Elastic 2.0, meaning you are pretty much free to use it however you want in whatever way, as long as you don't sell it as a SaaS offering.

-## Documentation

-Logstash provides infrastructure to automatically generate documentation for this plugin.
-We use the asciidoc format to write documentation so any comments in the source code will be first converted into asciidoc and then into html.
-All plugin documentation are placed under one [central location](http://www.elastic.co/guide/en/logstash/current/).

-- For formatting code or config example, you can use the asciidoc `[source,ruby]` directive
-- For more asciidoc formatting tips, see the excellent reference here https://github.com/elastic/docs#asciidoc-guide

 ## Need Help?